aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/shemot/parashat-shemot-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<span class="j">6 <sup>1</sup>&nbsp;YHVH said to Mosheh: "Now you will see what I will do to Pharaoh: for with a strong hand he will send them free, and with a strong hand he will drive them out of his land."</span>
+<span class="j">6 <sup>1</sup>&nbsp;YHVH said to Mosheh: "Now you will see what I will do to Pharaoh: for with a strong hand he will send them free, and with a strong hand he will drive them out of his land."</span>[foot]A response to Moses' complaint at the conclusion of Chapter 5, Moses is once again depicted as a reluctant leader, who doesn't do well in the face of adversity, and compare to the dialogue of 4:1-17(J).[/foot]
 </div></td></tr>
 </tbody></table>